Skip to main content

 Nahariya and Rosh Hanikra Day Trips

-Nahariya and Rosh Hanikra are useful northern coast trips from Acre.
-They can add sea grottoes, beaches, and a wider Mediterranean route to an Acre-based itinerary.
+Nahariya and Rosh Hanikra are useful northern-coast trips from Acre, especially for travellers who want sea grottoes, coastal scenery, and a wider Mediterranean route.

 When to Visit Acre